ErrorTzy/writings/papers/PhDApps/Draft_4.md

 ### The Problem with Hall's argument

 However, there are some critical issues with Hall's argument.
-First, what does "enhances our ability to conduct inquiry" mean, exactly?
+First, what does "epistemic benefit" or "enhances our ability to conduct inquiry" mean, exactly?
 In Sections 5, Hall seems to treat this to mean "exceedingly obvious".
 But that is precisely what grounding claims are not about.
 The project of grounding is often seen as a revival of Aristotle's metaphysics.
 So let's go back to Aristotle:

 > The natural way of doing this is to start from the things which are more knowable and obvious to us and proceed towards those which are clearer and more knowable by nature; for the same things are not 'knowable relatively to us' and 'knowable' without qualification.
 So in the present inquiry we must follow this method and advance from what is more obscure by nature, but clearer to us, towards what is more clear and more knowable by nature.
 (Physics I, 184a17–23)